RobustRoundRobin/RRR/RRR-spec.md

 Nc and Ne are geth command line parameters and all participants must agree.
 This will get us going, and likely be more convenient for early development.

-#### tr = 5 seconds

-But will eventually make this either configurable or derived in some way from Nc, Ne

 ### Close nodes

 The original work found the majority of block dissemination delay to be due to